• Skip to main content

 • Water + Ice Cubes: This is necessary regardless of using kefir or yogurt.
 What will vary is how much water is necessary for that perfect creamy, yet not too thick texture.
 Ice cubes are optional but are a great finishing touch to keep the soup extra chilled.

-Combined dry ingredients for Okroshka
+white bowl with distinct dry ingredients for Okroshka

-Q. What are the best potatoes for Okroshka?
+What are the best potatoes for Okroshka?

-Q. What's the best way to cook potatoes and eggs?
+What is the best way to cook potatoes and eggs?

-A. The best way to cook potatoes and eggs is together in the Instant Pot.
-It's best to cook them well in advance and keep them overnight in the refrigerator for easier dicing.
-To cook potatoes and eggs in the Instant Pot, follow these steps:
+The Instant Pot is a surprisingly easy way to cook both the potatoes and eggs together.
+It's best to cook them well in advance and keep them overnight in the refrigerator for easier chopping.

 2. Pour one cup of water, close the lid, turn the safety valve to Sealing and set the cook time on Manual for 5 minutes.